-North Carolina requires most new teachers to pass a popular pedagogy test from the Praxis series in order to attain licensure.
+Missouri requires some new teachers to pass a popular pedagogy test from the Praxis series in order to attain licensure.

-North Carolina meets this goal in part.
-The state has a strong framework, but needs to develop and augment its standards to more clearly articulate the professional knowledge that new teachers need.
+Missouri meets only a small part of this goal.
+Although Missouri is doing a good job of keeping untestable and emotionally driven statements out of its standards, its standards are in need of substantial revision to more clearly address the requirements for new teachers.
+Regardless of whether a state uses INTASC standards as the platform for launching its own set of standards, it is the state's responsibility to articulate the knowledge and skills that all teachers should have and that must be demonstrated by new teachers through entry-level testing.
 These standards should also include more research citations (book, article and theory references) to help guide teacher preparation programs and better act as a compendium of the knowledge that the state views as vital for all teachers.

-In addition, the state should verify that commercially available tests of pedagogy actually serve as an indicator of future teacher effectiveness.
+In addition, the state should either verify that commercially available tests of pedagogy actually serve as an indicator of future teacher effectiveness.
 It also may want to consider developing its own test to ensure that new teachers enter classrooms with the requisite knowledge and skills.
-North Carolina should also consider requiring that all new teachers take this test.
+Missouri should also consider requiring that all new teachers take this test.